apollographql/federation/README.md

 [Apollo](https://apollographql.com/) builds open-source tools and commercial services to make application development easier, better, and accessible to more people.
 We help you ship faster with:

 * [GraphOS](https://www.apollographql.com/graphos) - The platform for building, managing, and scaling a supergraph: a unified network of your organization's microservices and their data sources—all composed into a single distributed API.
 * [Apollo Federation](https://www.apollographql.com/federation) – The industry-standard open architecture for building a distributed graph.
+* [Apollo Connectors](https://www.apollographql.com/docs/graphos/schema-design/connectors) are built on Federation.
-Use Apollo’s gateway to compose a unified graph from multiple subgraphs, determine a query plan, and route requests across your services.
+* Use the [Apollo Router](https://github.com/apollographql/router) to compose a unified graph from multiple subgraphs, determine a query plan, and route requests across your services.
 * [Apollo Client](https://github.com/apollographql/apollo-client) – The most popular GraphQL client for the web.
 Apollo also builds and maintains [Apollo iOS](https://github.com/apollographql/apollo-ios) and [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin).
 * [Apollo Server](https://www.apollographql.com/docs/apollo-server/) – A production-ready JavaScript GraphQL server that connects to any microservice, API, or database.
 Compatible with all popular JavaScript frameworks and deployable in serverless environments.